20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 Peer pressure can be used to your advantage when your kids look up to those who are a positive influence.

-The point of the game is to get rid of your stock pile of cards by playing them 1-12.
+The point of the game is to get rid of your stockpile of cards by playing them 1-12.
 It’s similar to Dutch Blitz, but this game has a slower pace.

 Games are a great way for kids to forget they are learning and just have fun!